icub-tech-iit/documentation/docs/icub_operating_systems/icubos/jetpack.md

 ![](../img/usbotg.jpg)

 ## Flash a new image from scratch

 If you need to install an new JetPack image from scratch please follow the following steps.

 ### Jetpack setup on the host

 1. Download the Nvidia SDK manager from the [official website](https://developer.nvidia.com/embedded/jetpack) by clicking *Download Nvidia SDK Manager*
 2. Run SDKManager and login with developer.nvidia.com credentials, and follow these steps:
    1. Set the following options:
-      - Target Hardware: Jetson Xavier `board_type`
+      - Target Hardware: Jetson `board_type`
       - Target operating system: *Linux Jetpack `jetpack_ver`*.
    2. Check that everything is selected and continue
-   3. The SDKManager will ask the user password to download all the components and it will install them into a local folder on the host (~12Gb of free space required); remember: this is the password of the local Ubuntu host, not the Jetson Xavier.
+   3. The SDKManager will ask the user password to download all the components and it will install them into a local folder on the host (~12Gb of free space required); remember: this is the password of the local Ubuntu host, not the Jetson one.
-   4. After the installation, the SDK Manager will be ready to flash the OS image on the Xavier; **Do not preceed further!** Press SKIP to abort the operation and quit from the SDK Manager
+   4. After the installation, the SDK Manager will be ready to flash the OS image on the Nvidia board; **Do not preceed further!** Press SKIP to abort the operation and quit from the SDK Manager
-3. Download the ConnectTech board support package from the [official website](https://connecttech.com/product/quark-carrier-nvidia-jetson-xavier-nx/): under Downloads click on the BSP you need, it will be downloaded as `.tgz` archive.
+3. Download the ConnectTech board support package from the [official website](https://connecttech.com/product/): under Downloads click on the BSP you need, it will be downloaded as `.tgz` archive.
-4. At this point the `sdkManager` should have created a folder tree in `~/nvidia` containing all the files needed for the flash.
+4. At this point the `SDKManager` should have created a folder tree in `~/nvidia` containing all the files needed for the flash.
 Copy the `.tgz` package downloaded from ConnectTech website into `~/nvidia/nvidia_sdk/JetPack_<jetpack_ver>_Linux_<board_type>/Linux_for_Tegra/`
 5. Extract the BSP: `tar -xzf CTI-<*>.tgz`
+6. Now, go into the CTI-L4T directory: `cd ./CTI-L4T`
+7. Run the install script (as root or sudo) to automatically install the BSP files to the correct locations: `sudo ./install.sh`

 Before flashing the image, we need first to put the board in recovery mode.

-### Booting the Xavier in Recovery mode
+### Booting the Nvidia Jetson board in Recovery mode

 With the **Nvidia Jetson Xavier AGX**: